EliMurdock/MathBot/README.md

 # MathBot
-A mobile app used for helping learning math.
+A web app developed for elementary/secondary school students to help with learning math through flash cards!

-This is Nwokolo making sure I have a working side branch

-This is my branch - Joseph